 Services Description Level 2021 Service Adjustments Financial Reporting, Compliance, and Controls Management of the corporate accounting and financial reporting including assuring compliance with municipal financial regulations and overseeing the corporate system of internal controls.
 Completing an annual financial audit.
 Staff are able to contact finance during work hours for support and advice on financial matters.
 The audited financial statements are completed in compliance with public sector accounting standards and legislative requirements.
 N/A Tangible Capital Asset (TCA) Financial Management Co-ordination and reporting of tangible capital asset financial activity.
 TCA is updated throughout the year.
 Report on TCA activity on a quarterly basis and once a year through the annual financial statements.
 N/A Accounts Receivable/Payable Provision of accurate, timely processing of customer invoices including to track and collect on outstanding balances.
-Provision of accurate, timely process of all vendor invoices and staff expense claims while ensuring policies and procedures are followed. on a weekly basis.
+Provision of accurate, timely process of all vendor invoices and staff expense claims while ensuring policies and procedures are followed.
+Invoice requisitions are processed on a weekly basis.
 Payments are completed within six weeks.
 N/A Payroll Timely and accurate processing of all salary and wages for employees.
 Payroll is run bi-weekly.
-N/A Utility Billing every two months and non- N/A notification is provided.
+N/A Utility Billing This involves bill generation, collection on outstanding accounts, and the collection of commercial and industrial payments. every two months and non- residential accounts are billed monthly.
+Utility accounts are set up once N/A notification is provided.
 Payments are collected in person (during regular business hours)

 online or pre-authorized payments.
 Operational Budget Development Coordination of the operating budgets and forecasts.
 The operating budget is finalized by the end of the calendar year.
 N/A Capital Budget Development Coordination of the capital budgets and forecasts.
 The capital budget is finalized by the end of the calendar year.
 N/A Long-Range Financial Planning Provision of long term financial planning to improve the understanding of the County's financial situation with a focus on sustainability to favorably influence its financial future. capital budget and three-year N/A Benefits Administration Development and administration of employee health benefit plans including health, dental, short-term and long-term disability, and life insurance.
 Manages the annual premium setting process and tracks the financial status of the plans.
 Explains benefit plans to employees.
 Liaises with service providers.
 Manages benefit contracts.
 Manage the contract with our benefits supplier.
 Providing support to employees to submit and clarify any concerns N/A Grant and Project Administration The department supports the County's capital investment agenda through increased grant revenues.
 This entails working with managers to ensure the administration of government grants and the timely and necessary reporting of expenses to government funders.
-County departments.
+Provide ongoing support to County departments.
 N/A Taxation Administration of the County's tax collection.
 Tax notices are sent to customers at least 30 days prior to due date (typically June 30) N/A